The area abounds with places of interest.

 (Our local Pubs and Restaurants are pretty good, too!)

-EXMOOR DARK SKY RESERVE is one of only 3 areas in the UK recognised by the International Dark Sky Association so views at night are great, too.
+EXMOOR was Europe’s First International Dark Sky Reserve so views at night are great, too.
 You can hire a telescope in advance from either Dunster or Dulverton National Park Centre or directly from Dark Sky Telescope Hire.